aadarsh79/terraform-iac/README.md

 terraform init —> terraform plan —> terraform apply —> terraform destroy

-## Setup Terraform
+## Zeroday Tasks:

-1. Zeroday Tasks include:
-    a. **Configure AWS**: Install AWS CLI and use command `aws configure` to configure AWS CLI on your host.
+1. **Setup Terraform**: Configure AWS: Install AWS CLI and use command `aws configure` to configure AWS CLI on your host.
 Get required credentials from AWS console.
-    b.
-Clone this reporsitory to apply IaC for AWS and create AWS Instances, s3 bucket for remote backend (where terraform.tfstate file gets stored for security purpose), DynamoDB to put the state-lock remotely.
+2. Clone this repository to apply IaC for AWS and create AWS Instances, s3 bucket for remote backend (where terraform.tfstate file gets stored for security purpose), DynamoDB to put the state-lock remotely.

     **Overcoming Disadvantages with Remote Backends (e.g., S3):**
 A remote backend stores the Terraform state file outside of your local file system and version control.
 Using S3 as a remote backend is a popular choice due to its reliability and scalability.
 Here's how to set it up: